JatinAgrawal0/Web_Scrapper/README.md

 1. Run the streamlit_app.py script using the following command:

 🚀 python streamlit_app.py 🚀
-2. The Streamlit application will launch in your browser.

-3. Enter the URL of the web page you want to scrape in the provided text input. 🌐
+2. Enter the URL of the web page to scrape.

-4. Select the type of elements you want to scrape from the available options: "Paragraphs", "Titles", "Paragraphs and Titles", "All", or "Custom". 📑
+3. Select the elements to scrape: "Paragraphs", "Titles", "Paragraphs and Titles", "All", or "Custom".

-5. If you choose the "Custom" option, you can enable the "Custom Tag" checkbox and enter the HTML tags you want to extract, separated by commas. 💻
+4. If choosing the "Custom" option, enable the "Custom Tag" checkbox and enter HTML tags (comma-separated).

-6. Click the "Scrape" button to initiate the scraping process. 🕷️
+5. Click the "Scrape" button to start scraping.

-7. If the scraping is successful, the extracted text will be displayed on the page. 📄

-8. If no text elements are found, a warning message will be shown. ⚠️

-9. In case of any errors during the scraping process, an error message will be displayed. ❌
+6. View the extracted text.

+Note: Replace `'Your_Page_Title'` with your desired page title and provide the path to your page icon in `'LOGO.png'` within the `set_page_config` function.

-### 📌 Note:
+📌 Note:

 Make sure to replace 'Jatin_Agrawal_20BCS6606' with your desired page title and 'LOGO.png' with the path to your desired page icon in the set_page_config function.